The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

-The Superannuation Guarantee (Administration) Act 1992 (Cth) has the practical effect that an employer must contribute 9.5 per cent of “ordinary time earnings” as superannuation for its employees into a superannuation fund unless the employee:
+Under the Superannuation Guarantee (Administration) Act 1992 (Cth), employers must contribute 9.5 per cent of “ordinary time earnings” as superannuation for its employees, for work done in Australia, into a superannuation fund, unless the employee:

-Contributions are made to “complying” superannuation funds or retirement savings accounts and should be made within 28 days of the end of the relevant quarter.
+Contributions are made to “complying” superannuation funds or retirement savings accounts.
+Contributions should be made within 28 days of the end of the relevant quarter.

-Certain employees and self-employed people with annual assessable income and reportable fringe benefits less than $51,021 will get a government “co-contribution” of up to $500 for an eligible personal contribution of up to $1,000 to a complying superannuation fund or retirement savings account.
-The maximum 50 per cent matching contribution amount is paid if the person’s “total income” is $36,021 or less, reducing gradually to nil for incomes of $51,021 and above.
+Certain employees and self-employed people with an annual assessable income and reportable fringe benefits of less than $51,813 will get a government “co-contribution” of up to $500 for an eligible personal contribution of up to $1,000 to a complying superannuation fund or retirement savings account.
+The maximum 50 per cent matching contribution amount is paid if the person’s “total income” is $36,813 or less, reducing gradually to nil for incomes of $51,813 and above.

 The superannuation surcharge was abolished from 1 July 2005.